 The University of Rochester’s Clinical Psychology doctoral program subscribes to the clinical scientist model which prepares its graduate students for careers in academia, research, as well as professional practice.
 The faculty's teaching and research interests span several areas of expertise, including developmental psychopathology, adolescence, relationships, and quantitative methods.
 The core program provides background in theory and research in personality, psychopathology, and diagnostic and psychotherapeutic techniques.
 Additional discipline-wide training is provided in developmental and social psychology, neuroscience, and affective and cognitive bases of behavior.

 The University of Rochester doctoral training program in clinical psychology is patterned after the clinical-scientist model.
 The program provides students with thorough grounding in both general and clinical psychology and has been continually accredited by the American Psychological Association (Office of Program Consultation and Accreditation, American Psychological Association, 750 First Street, NE, Washington, DC 20002; phone: (202) 336-5979; website: www.apa.org/ed/accreditation/) since 1948.

 The program is built around a four-year curriculum.
-Only the PhD degree is offered.
+The Department of Clinical and Social Sciences in Psychology offers M.A. to Ph.D. track* training; graduates earn both M.A. and Ph.D., we do not offer a terminal Masters.
 Students complete 90 credit hours, up to one third of which may be credited for research.
 To learn more the program’s mission, see the goals and objectives page.

 Interested in applying?